-- The SQA exam diet starts on Monday 22nd April and ends on Tuesday 28th May. - Study leave starts on Monday 22nd April and runs to Friday 24th May inclusive. - The new timetable starts on Monday 27th May. - Pupils sitting Art on Tuesday 28th May are allowed the day off before their exam to revise and only need to come in for their exam on that day.
+- The SQA exam diet starts on Friday 25th April and ends on Tuesday 27th May. - Study leave starts on Monday 28th April and runs to Friday 30th May inclusive. - The new timetable starts on Monday 2nd June.

 You can study at home or you may want to study in school.